HusseinKasim/Custom-Machine-Learning-Library/README.md

 Currently implemented:
 1. Linear Regression using Normal Equation (single and multiple features)
 2. Linear Regression using Gradient Descent (single and multiple features)
-3. Logistic Regression using Gradient Descent (single feature implementation in progress)
+3. Logistic Regression using Gradient Descent (single and multiple features)